Building a Next.js 15 App with a Supabase Headless CMS

 }

-Database Schema SQL
+Database schema SQL (blog-focused)

--- User profiles extending Supabase Auth
+-- Profiles extending Supabase Auth (authors + admin roles)

 CREATE TABLE profiles (